Daily High to Daily Low: Is It Safe to Buy OrganiGram Holdings Inc. (OGI)?

 Sponsored

-The average price from analysts is $2.56.
-OGI currently public float of 238.83M and currently shorts hold a 5.84% ratio of that float.
-Today, the average trading volume of OGI was 7.68M shares.
+OGI currently public float of 252.21M and currently shorts hold a 5.53% ratio of that float.
+Today, the average trading volume of OGI was 7.62M shares.

 OGI’s Market Performance